-Extremely Long-Start Commitment Process
+Extremely Long Start Commitment Process

-- Each market interval for MPM in DAM is one hour. - The time resolution of the CAISO Forecast of CAISO Demand in DAM is hourly. - The Energy Bid mitigation in DAM is performed on an hourly basis. - ➤ Bids on behalf of Demand Response Resources, Non-Generator Resources and Virtual Bids are considered in the MPM process as part of the power balance equation; however these bids are not subject to mitigation. - ➤ Multi-Stage Generating Resources will be subject to the market power mitigation procedures described in Section 31.2 of the CAISO Tariff at the MSG Configuration basis as opposed to the overall plant level.
+- ➤ The MPM process occurs in DAM immediately after the DAM close of bidding at 10:00 AM, by when all Bids and Self-Schedules are submitted by the SCs and validated by CAISO. - ➤ The Time Horizon for MPM in DAM is 24 hours (23 and 25 respectively on Daylight Saving transition days). - > Each market interval for MPM in DAM is one hour. - > The time resolution of the CAISO Forecast of CAISO Demand in DAM is hourly. - > The Energy Bid mitigation in DAM is performed on an hourly basis. - Virtual Bids and Bids from Demand Response Resources, Participating Load, Hybrid Resources, and non-storage Non-Generator Resources are considered in the MPM process as part of the power balance equation.
+However, these bids are not subject to mitigation.
+Bids from resources comprised of multiple technologies that include Non-Generator Resources will remain subject to mitigation. - Multi-Stage Generating Resources will be subject to the market power mitigation procedures described in Section 31.2 of the CAISO Tariff at the MSG Configuration basis as opposed to the overall plant level.